sensebox/books-v2/en/erste-schritte/software-installation.md

   Make sure the command matches the downloaded Arduino version!
 Load, for example Arduino 1.8.6 also has to stand everywhere where arduino-1.8.5 stands arduino-1.8.6.
 To check which version you have downloaded, look at the name of the download file.
 </div>

 To program the Arduino, additional rights are required under Ubuntu 14 & 16.
-These can be set up for the current user with the following commands \(benötigt Admin-Rechte\):
+These can be set up for the current user with the following commands \(needs admin rights\):

 Run `udevadm monitor --udev` and connect the Arduino via USB to determine the Device ID.
 The specified name at the end of the output \(eg `ttyUSB0`\) is the device ID.
 Exit `udevadm` by `ctrl+C`and execute the following commands, using the device id found: